Black Lips: History

 In October 2008 a portion of the band's song "Veni Vidi Vici" was played during the season premiere episode of the television show Dirty Sexy Money, shown on the American network ABC.
 The same song was going to be used in a commercial by British supermarket chain Tesco, but, according to the band, the company decided not to go through with the deal because of concerns with the lyrical content of the song.
 The group toured India in January 2009.
 Following some antics at their show in Chennai, the band became worried about being arrested and imprisoned for "homosexual acts" so they fled the city and eventually the country.
 The band summed up what happened in an interview at the musical festival: "they kissed, and some weiners were pulled out..."
 Vice Records documented the trip.
-After the band left India, they traveled to Berlin, Germany and recorded a 12-song LP of gospel-influenced songs with King Khan & BBQ.
+After the band left India, they traveled to Berlin, Germany, and recorded a 12-song LP of gospel-influenced songs with King Khan & BBQ.
 The album was released on September 22, 2009, under the name The Almighty Defenders.

-The Black Lips released their fifth studio album, 200 Million Thousand, on February 24, 2009, on Vice Records,with the help of Zach, Meredith, and Austin.
-The songs were recorded at New Street Studio, a former art gallery in Decatur GA, near Atlanta.
+The Black Lips released their fifth studio album, 200 Million Thousand, on February 24, 2009, on Vice Records, with the help of Zach, Meredith, and Austin.
+The songs were recorded at New Street Studio, a former art gallery in Decatur, Georgia, near Atlanta.
 The band embarked on a world tour in 2009 to support this album.
 Over the course of eleven months, they played 122 shows total between Europe and the United States.
 The band have a featured role in the documentary We Fun: Atlanta, GA Inside Out.
 The title was coined by Jared Swilley on the band's blog.
 The film made its debut at the Atlanta Film Festival in April 2009.
 A song called "Arboles De La Barranca" was performed by Black Lips for the film Rudo y Cursi.
 Volume six of Brendan Canty's Burn To Shine series includes a performance by the Black Lips.
 There is no release date set for.